 E5- Student Nurse Training Candidates

 As a student enrolled in a state-approved nursing education program for practical or registered nursing, you’re eligible to apply for the NNAAP.
-You must pass both portions of the exam within two years or three attempts for placement in the NC Nurse Aide Registry.
+You must pass both portions of the exam within two years from successful completion of the coursework equivalent to state-approved nurse aide raining or within three attempts for placement in the NC Nurse Aide Registry.

 Special testing arrangements are available for candidates who qualify under the Americans with Disabilities Act.
-The accommodations are individualized and determined on a case by case basis.
+The accommodations are individualized and determined on a case-by-case basis.
 If you need a separate testing room, a Reader or Recorder due to mobility or vision impairment, or extra testing time, you must request it with the application and provide supporting documentation from a professional who diagnosed your condition.
 Include a description of past accommodations you may have received from the nurse aide training program or another source.
-Go the Pearson Vue’s website to select your test program under the ADA accommodations tab to submit your request.
-Please allow up to 30 days for Pearson Vue to review your request.
+Go the Credentia’s website to select your test program under the ADA accommodations tab to submit your request.
+Please allow up to 30 days for Credentia to review your request.